+Appendix C

-Appendix C Please provide as much detail as possible.
-Nomination form for awards
+Please provide as much detail as possible.

+Nomination form for awards Date:

-To be completed by the Director of Studies/Head of House/ST Name of Award: Name of student: Name of Nominee Course/subjects student is studying % Attendance to date Personal achievement - (rather than merely completing their qualification.
-This could include success at a national level, achieved beyond expectation, made significant improvement/progress, or overcoming hardship, disability or other personal adversity) Contribution to the college and/or wider community - (could include being an active member of the Student Council, contributing to the whole student body, supporting at events, supporting other students and/or raising funds for charity) Endeavor award .
+To be completed by the Director of Studies/Head of House/ST Name of Award: Name of student: Name of Nominee Course/subjects student is studying % Attendance to date completing their qualification.
+This could include success at a significant improvement/progress, or overcoming hardship, Contribution to the college and/or wider community - (could include being an active member of the Student Council, contributing to the whole student body, supporting at events, supporting other students and/or raising funds for charity) Endeavor award .
 (The endeavor award is a way of giving recognition to a student who has had to overcome significant challenges throughout their course but despite this has worked consistently hard throughout the year demonstrating absolute commitment to their College studies.
 This could be someone who has provided support for others, involved themselves in fund raising or other events or experienced personal challenges) Progress award.
 (The students that are nominated for this award will not necessarily be the highest achieving student but one that has made considerable progress during the course of the year.
-In considering nominations for this award Academic Director will be taking into consideration the starting and finishing points of the student, attitude to learning, attendance and punctuality, academic progress and personal development progress)
+In considering nominations for this award Academic Director will be taking into consideration the starting and finishing points of the student, attitude to learning, attendance and punctuality, academic progress and personal development progress) Additional Comments.

-Additional Comments.
 (Please add comments that you feel support your nomination)